What you can get

 Re-entry into the Pharmacy Technology program is contingent upon space being available in the laboratory component of the program.
 Qualified applicants re-enter with appropriate placement as determined by the applicant’s prior academic record and/or Pharmacy Technology curriculum changes.
 Readmission to the program is limited to one time.

-The decision regarding transfer credit for pharmacy technology courses is made by the Director of the program in consultation with members of the faculty and the Associate Dean.
+The decision regarding transfer credit for PHM courses is made by the Program Director and Associate Dean, Health, Wellness, and Public Safety, in consultation with members of the Pharmacy Technology faculty.
 Syllabi for courses for which credit is requested will be required.

 A student must meet all prerequisite and corequisite PHM course requirements with a grade of “C” or better in order to progress in the program.